rwaples/Copenhagen/Files/day1.md

 * quality score bias
 The strand bias models are described [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3532123/).
 Some examples of strand biases, taken from the previously cited study, can be found [here](https://github.com/mfumagalli/WoodsHole/blob/master/Files/strand_bias.png).
 Different models are implemented, as seen [here](https://github.com/mfumagalli/WoodsHole/blob/master/Files/strand_bias_eq.png).
+For instance, if we want to remove sites which deviate from HWE genotype frequencies (e.g. due to mapping errors), we can set `-HWE_pval 0.05`.

 We have now seen how to build a command line in ANGSD with the example of doing a basic post-mapping filtering.